 Who are we?

-Brain & Spine Physical Therapy is a team of physical therapists that have been selected for their advanced training and skills to work with specialty physicians of The Brain & Spine Center at St. Luke's Hospital.
+The Brain & Spine Center Physical Therapy is a team of physical therapists that have been selected for their advanced training and skills to work with specialty physicians of the Brain & Spine Center at St. Luke's Hospital.
 We are committed to the latest treatment approaches of manual therapy and other exercise technologies.
 Many of our physical therapy team have additional certifications and doctoral training.

 What is "Manual Therapy"?